 - Location: where people live and the languages they speak

 - Activity: Facebook ads clicked, comments made, promotions redeemed, devices use, and more

 For example, if you want to explore a dropshipping niche like fitness and wellness, you can type in any keyword and Facebook will show you how many monthly active people are interested in this niche worldwide.
+This is similar to how you would use an SEO tool to find the right keywords for your content.
 You also can see how many people are interested in a topic, their likes, and their location.